elliotberry/forklift/README.md

 # forklift 🚛

 A slightly better GitHub fork network viewer.
-See all the forks of any repo, compare them to the original, and track what's changed.
+See all the forks of any repo, compare them to the original, and track the action.

+Demo: forklift-green.vercel.app

 ## What it does